eth-act/zkevm-benchmark-workload/README.md

 2. **Host Program:**
     - Located within `crates/ere-hosts/` with shared host logic across zkVM platforms.
     - A standalone Rust binary that orchestrates the benchmarking for different guest program types.
-    - Consumes pre-generated fixture files from `crates/witness-generator-cli`.
+    - Uses the `benchmark-runner` crate to generate guest program inputs from pre-generated fixture files.
     - Supports multiple guest program types via command-line arguments (e.g., `stateless-validator`, `empty-program`).
     - Invokes the corresponding zkVM SDK to execute the compiled Guest program ELF with the necessary inputs.
     - Collects cycle count metrics reported by the zkVM SDK.
-    - Saves the results using the `metrics` crate into the appropriate subdirectory within `zkevm-metrics/`.
+    - Saves the results using the `metrics` crate with flexible metadata support into the appropriate subdirectory within `zkevm-metrics/`.

 3. **Automatic Patch Application:**
     - The benchmark runner includes functionality to automatically apply precompile patches for each zkVM.